marcomq/rust-xgboost/README.md

 ## Requirements

-- Clang v16.0.0
+It is highly recommended to use the `use_prebuilt_xgb` feature, which is enabled by default.
+It will use an already installed xgboost library from homebrew or pip.

 brew commands for MacOs:

+with use_prebuilt_lib:
+- brew install xgboost

+compile yourself:
+- brew install libomp
 - brew install cmake
 - brew install ninja
 - brew install llvm
-- brew install libomp

 ## Documentation